 The data used in the experiments are divided into two groups: routine observations and special observations (i.e., those taken as part of the VORTEX2 experiment).
-Routine observations include surface temperature, moisture, and horizontal wind from the ASOS network, horizontal wind from the NOAA Profiler Network, and Level-II reflectivity and radial velocity from three WSR-88D radars: Cheyenne, WY (KCYS), Denver, CO (KFTG), and Riverton, WY (KRIW).
-As mentioned earlier, the radar data assimilation includes clear-air reflectivity observations to help suppress convection where precipitation not observed.
+Routine observations include surface temperature, moisture, and horizontal wind from the Automated Surface Observing System (ASOS) network, horizontal wind from the NOAA profiler network, and level II reflectivity and radial velocity from three WSR-88Ds: Cheyenne, Wyoming (KCYS); Denver, Colorado (KFTG); and KRIW.
+As mentioned earlier, the radar data assimilation includes clear-air reflectivity observations to help suppress convection where precipitation is not observed.
 As the experiments take place between synoptic times, no routine rawinsonde data are available.
 Manual quality control was performed on data from KCYS and KFTG, including velocity unfolding and ground clutter removal.
-Data from KRIW were not manually quality controlled, as the radar was out of range of the supercell; however those data were subjected to automated quality control routines, such as velocity unfolding and automated ground clutter removal [see Brewster et al. (2005) for details].
+Data from KRIW were not manually quality controlled, as the radar was out of range of the supercell; however, those data were subjected to automated quality control routines, such as velocity unfolding and automated ground clutter removal [see Brewster et al. (2005) for details].

-Special observations include surface temperature, moisture, and horizontal wind from the NSSL mobile mesonet (NSSLMM; Straka et al. 1996) and the Texas Tech University Sticknet (Weiss and Schroeder 2008), and upper air temperature, moisture, and horizontal wind from mobile sounding units.
+Special observations include surface temperature, moisture, and horizontal wind from the NSSL mobile mesonet (NSSL MM; Straka et al. 1996) and the Texas Tech University StickNet (Weiss and Schroeder 2008), and upper-air temperature, moisture, and horizontal wind from mobile sounding units.
 The locations of the assimilated conventional data can be found in Fig. 2.
 Because of limitations in the implementation of the data assimilation algorithm, we retain the synoptic-scale assumption that each sounding profile is representative of the column above its release point at the beginning of the hour following its release.
 These are represented by the dashed lines in Fig. 2.

-The NSSLMM probes were mounted on cars, labeled "P1" through "P8", excluding "P7", and thus could be mobile while taking data.
-The Sticknet probes were stationary once deployed.
-Both data sets included several quality control flags for suspicious readings of the observed quantities.
-The high temporal resolution of these data sets, at 1 second or less intervals, allowed for a strict quality control procedure while keeping temporal errors in the observations used for assimilation low; thus, observations were discarded if any of the quality control flags were set.
-The NSSLMM cars also have two temperature sensors: a "slow" and "fast" response sensor, and a flag is included in the data file that specifies whether the sensors are well-aspirated.
-The slow-response sensor is used wherever the sensors were well-aspirated; the fast-response sensor is used otherwise.
-The time constant for the slow-response sensor is 1 minute, and errors because of finite instrument response time are considered negligible.
+The NSSL MM probes were mounted on cars, labeled P1-P8, excluding "P7," and thus could be mobile while taking data.
+The StickNet probes were stationary once deployed.
+Both datasets included several quality control flags for suspicious readings of the observed quantities.
+The high temporal resolution of these datasets, observations at 1 s or less intervals, allowed for a strict quality control procedure while keeping temporal errors in the observations used for assimilation low; thus, observations were discarded if any of the quality control flags were set.
+The NSSL MM cars also have two temperature sensors: a "slow" and "fast" response sensor, and a flag is included in the data file that specifies whether the sensors are well aspirated.
+The slow-response sensor is used wherever the sensors were well aspirated; the fast-response sensor is used otherwise.
+The time constant for the slow-response sensor is 1 min, and errors due to finite instrument response time are considered negligible.